matildepark/urbit-static-page/README.md

 1. Clone this repo.
 2. Copy everything in urbit/app to your Urbit ship's pier, in its respective /app folder.
 3. By default, it will mount `/staticsite/index.html` to `[yourship].dev/~staticsite`.
 To change this, amend the "staticsite" name to whatever you like.
-    a.
-Ensure you change the .hoon filename, the "staticsite" folder name, and all instances of "staticsite" in the .hoon file.
+    - Ensure you change the .hoon filename, the "staticsite" folder name, and all instances of "staticsite" in the .hoon file.
 See the comments in `staticsite.hoon` for naming the endpoint, too.
 4. `|commit %home` and `|start your-app-name`.
 5. e m b r a c e g e o c i t i e s